 Taking a walk around the grounds gives you some great views of the castle.
 The world-renowned gardens of Birr Castle feature box hedges and plants collected over the centuries.
 Great oaks, birches and unusual species of beech grow in the woodlands around the castle.
 The Earls of Rosse stocked the formal gardens with rare species, and you won’t see their likes anywhere else in Ireland.
 The wildflower meadow is full of colour, and wildlife thrives around the woods and the lake.

 Birr Castle organises events throughout the year.
 For more information and opening times see here.

 Athlone Castle – right on the river

 Further on your cruise along the River Shannon is Athlone and its castle is no more than a short walk from the marina.
 The history of Athlone Castle reflects the town’s place at the heart of Ireland and as a major crossing of the River Shannon.
 You will find plenty to see at Athlone Castle Visitor Centre or take the tour for the full experience.

 Athlone Castle History

-The first real signs of settlement at Athlone grew up in Anglo-Norman times around the castle which was built for King John of England by his Irish justiciar Bishop John De Gray of Norwich.
+It was not until Anglo-Norman times that Athlone was clearly an establishing settlement based around the castle.
+Bishop John de Gray of Norwich, justiciar of Ireland, built the castle for King John of England.
 Even though the first stone castle was built in 1210, not much of this original structure remains.

-Looking at it today it still incorporates elements of the castle of 1210 together with various additions and alterations which were made in response to advances in warfare.
+While the castle today still resembles the structural elements of 1210, there have been various alterations and additions built on due to new warfare defence and attack challenges.
 The building suffered extensive damage during the Great Siege of Athlone in 1690 and 1691, followed by an explosion in 1697.
 It was rebuilt in the 18th and 19th century taking on the form that we see today.

 Athlone Castle Visitor Centre